adamchainz/django-jsonfield/README.rst

     class MyModel(models.Model):
         the_json = jsonfield.JSONField()

-Now, it will validate the JSON on entry, and store it as a string in the database.
-When you instantiate/fetch the object, it will be turned back into a python list/dict/string.
+You can assign any JSON-encodable object to this field.
+It will be JSON-encoded before being stored in the database as a text value and it will be turned back into a python list/dict/string upon retrieval from the database.

 There is also a ``TypedJSONField``, that allows you to define data types that must be included within each object in the array.
 More documentation to follow.